AmberELEC/website/docs/System-CDI.md

 ## ROM Sets

 The CDi uses MAME roms, though it's a bit different than most MAME systems because it only requires the `.chd` file, and not an accompanying `.zip` file.
 Currently, we recommend that you use roms compatible with the MAME 0.239 romset.

+## Digital Video Cartridge games

+The same_cdi emulator does not currently support DVC games.